Tandoori Chai (Kulhad Chai)

 Strain the tea using a tea strainer.

 Note – You can make the chai however you like.
-The USP of this recipe is the smoking process.
+The uniqueness of this recipe is the smoking process.

 Smoke The Tea

 While the tea is cooking, heat a clay mug (kulhad) over direct heat until it is very hot.
-Keep rotating it with the help of a tong so that it heats evenly on all sides.
+Rotate it with a tong so that it heats evenly on all sides.

 Keep the hot mug in a deep pot and pour the strained tea into the hot mug.

-The chai will froth vigorously like a volcano and pour out into the pot.
+The chai will froth vigorously like a volcano and pour into the pot.
+It will get infused with earthy flavor from the clay mug during this process.

 Frequently Asked Questions

 You will need a clay pot or any earthen pot to make this chai, as you need to heat it on a direct flame.
-Also, the earthy flavor that is the USP of this chai comes from the clay pot.
+The clay pot also contributes to the unique earthy flavor of this chai.

-The easiest way of getting kulhad is from the local market.
-They are easily available with traditional clay pot vendors who also sell these along with other clay pot items such as matka at a very reasonable price.
+The easiest way to get kulhad is from the local Indian market.
+Traditional clay pot vendors sell them and other clay pot items, such as matka, at a very reasonable price.

-But as this tea is growing more popular day by day, you can also find kulhad in utensil shops.
-If you don’t find it anywhere, then try online on websites such as Amazon, etc.
+But as this tea is becoming more popular, you can also find kulhad in utensil shops.
+If you don’t find it anywhere, try online on websites such as Amazon, etc.

-Yes, just replace dairy milk with any plant-based milk like almond milk, soy milk, or cashew milk.
+Yes, you can replace dairy milk with plant-based milk, such as almond milk, soy milk, or cashew milk.

 You Might Also Like